-- (1) Includes 405,000 shares subject to the underwriters' option to purchase additional shares. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - (3) Includes the offering price of any additional shares of common stock that the underwriters' have the option to purchase. - (4) \$5,152 was previously paid in connection with the initial filing of this Registration Statement.
+- (1) Includes 405,000 shares subject to the underwriters' option to purchase additional shares. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - (3) Includes the offering price of any additional shares of common stock that the underwriters' have the option to purchase. - (4) This fee was previously paid.